Want to know how to research keywords fast, instead of spending hours and crossing your fingers you come up with something usable?

 Make note of these possibilities in your tracking spreadsheet like this one:

 The next thing I did was enter a search phrase from my list of ideas into Google to see if and how anyone was searching for it.

 Google’s auto-complete feature is extremely helpful, because it supplies a list of possible search criteria.
 The trick here is to use an incognito browser window to do your search so any of your past searches don’t pollute your results.

 Make a note of what Google’s suggestions are in your tracking sheet.

-Step 3: Other information supplied by Google
+Step 3: I Looked at Other information Supplied by Google

 Google serves up keywords and search information on a platter.
 It’s just there for you to see it and start leveraging it.